opengovfoundation/madison/INSTALL.OSX.md

 ### Note

-When editing any .js files, make sure to run `grunt watch` so that it can watch for and re-minify (among other things) the main build/app.js and build/app.map files.
+When editing any .scss files, make sure to run `make watch` so that it can watch for and re-compile the main css files.

 [elasticsearch]: https://gist.github.com/rajraj/1556657
 [homebrew]: http://brew.sh/